jina-ai/jina/docs/fundamentals/executor/executor-methods.md

 One case is when an Executor receives messages from more than one incoming {class}`~jina.Executor` in the {class}`~jina.Flow`:

-If you set `disable_reduce` to True and the Executor has more than one incoming Executor, the Executor will receive all the DocumentArrays coming from previous Executors independently under `docs_matrix` and `docs_map`.
+If you set `no_reduce` to True and the Executor has more than one incoming Executor, the Executor will receive all the DocumentArrays coming from previous Executors independently under `docs_matrix` and `docs_map`.
-If `disable_reduce` is not set or set to False, `docs_map` and `docs_matrix` will be None and the Executor will receive a single DocumentArray resulting from the reducing of all the incoming ones.
+If `no_reduce` is not set or set to False, `docs_map` and `docs_matrix` will be None and the Executor will receive a single DocumentArray resulting from the reducing of all the incoming ones.

 ```python
 from jina import Flow, Executor, requests, Document, DocumentArray